 Sam GROTH: As the member for Brighton raised, we will be scrapping five taxes.
-The emergency services tax will be number 2 behind raising the stamp duty exemption for first home buyers to \$1 million.
+The emergency services tax will be number two behind raising the stamp duty exemption for first home buyers under this government to under \$1 million.
 We also have committed to scrapping the schools tax on payroll for private and religious schools.
 We have also committed to scrapping the health tax that this government wanted to impose so that patients can have better access and equitable access to health care.
 Something that is very, very close to my community - we have a lot of holiday homes, but people need to use those to visit - is the holiday and tourism tax.
 When we committed to scrapping that last year that was actually the 55th tax at the time proposed by this government, and now, as we stand here today, there are well over 60 taxes, new or increased, that this government has committed to.
 It is absolutely disgraceful, the way this government continues to tax Victorians.

 The emergency services tax that we committed to scrapping last week will hit every single resident in Nepean, hit every single business owner, hit every single commercial property and hit every single farmer in my electorate.
 A recent report by the Mornington Peninsula shire said owners of a commercial property will see an increase of nearly \$1000.
 An owner of a primary production property in my electorate will have an increase of nearly \$2500.
 A residential owner will be paying \$350.
-It is not just a tax on farmers, who we have seen protesting out here on the steps of Parliament.
-I did not see any members of the government out there speaking and advocating to people in public, like they continue to say that they do on social media, behind a wall.
-They sit in this place, they vote and they say they that they cannot vote against a tax, but they tell their community one thing and they do another when they come in here.
+It is not just a tax on farmers, who we have seen protesting out here on the steps of Parliament - and I did not see any members of the government out there speaking and advocating to people in public, like they continue to say that they do on social media behind a wall.
+They sit in this place, they vote and they say they that they come in here.
 This is not just a tax on farmers, it is a tax on every single Victorian.